kshksh3151/kshksh3151.github.io/content/publication/journal-article-2/index.md

 ---
 title: "Hydrophilic Photocrosslinkers as a Universal Solution to Endow Water Affinity to a Polymer Photocatalyst for an Enhanced Hydrogen Evolution Rate"
 authors:
-- 'Sanghyeok An†'
+- 'Sanghyeok An‡'
-- 'Kyeong-Jun Jeong†'
+- 'Kyeong-Jun Jeong‡'
 - 'Zhaid Hassan Syed'
 - 'Gayoung Ham'
 - admin